 The Local Authority supports pupils within our school via its policy of special needs integration.
 This support includes advice to enable us to fulfil our legal requirements as well as specialist services for pupils for whom an Educational Health Care Plan has been written.
 The school must also follow the Code of Practice by keeping a confidential register of pupils and their needs.
 The parents of these children are regularly consulted and invited to attend meetings every half term to review their child’s needs and progress.

-Further details regarding special educational needs are available in school from our SENDCO, Mrs Duffy.
+Further details regarding special educational needs are available in school from our SENCo, Mrs Duffy.

 A copy of the school’s SEN information report, auxiliary aid information, administering medicine policy and the school’s accessibility plan is included on this website as downloadable documents